jkim057/jkim057.github.io/README.md

 4. ~~Trying to figure out if I can just import files or if I should just start with the template from the getgo~~
 5. Decided to use template for website display, should make things easier to read.

-6. Hosting issue: figure out how to setup netlify and remove heroku

-7. Added resume to website, removing footer until I get everything settled.
-* Footer needs correction, but need to leave credits.

-8. Favicon works apparently, not sure how.
-Last time I checked, it didn't.
 # Future plans:

 ## 2.0 Short Term: